Shadow-Night-Black/Auction-Server/README.md

 # Auction-Server

-A small socket based Action system.
+A small socket based Action system. (made for a university coursework)

 Currently set up to communicate only on the local machine.